-From an early age, my spiritual practice involved writing letters to the Divine in my journal.
+From an early age, Linda A. Marshall’s spiritual practice involved writing letters to the Divine in her journal.

-My first distinction as a writer came when my New Bremen, Ohio teachers selected me as the editor of the high school’s newspaper, The Crimson and Gold.
-While a student at United Theological Seminary in Dayton, Ohio, my academic writing was praised for its clarity and the depth of my thinking.
-One of my papers was published in a University of Dayton academic journal, Explorations: Journal for Adventurous Thought.
-It gave me great pleasure to be thought of as an adventurous thinker.
+Her first distinction as a writer came when her New Bremen, Ohio teachers selected her as the editor of the high school’s newspaper, The Crimson and Gold.
+While a student at United Theological Seminary in Dayton, Ohio, her academic writing was praised for its clarity and the depth of her thinking.
+One of her academic papers was published in a University of Dayton academic journal, Explorations: Journal for Adventurous Thought.
+It gave her great pleasure to be thought of as an adventurous thinker.

-In 2001, I was hired as the Director of Couples’ Programs by The Relationship Coaching Institute, a virtual organization.
-In that capacity I trained couples’ coaches from around the world via the internet and phone and edited a couples’ newsletter.
-I served for four years as Dayton’s Relationship Coach, writing a monthly column for Single Source News.
+In 2001, Marshall was hired as the Director of Couples’ Programs by The Relationship Coaching Institute, a virtual organization.
+In that capacity she trained couples’ coaches from around the world via the internet and phone and edited a couples’ newsletter.
+She served for four years as Dayton’s Relationship Coach, writing a monthly column for Single Source News.

-I live and write in Centerville, a suburb of Dayton, Ohio.
-A health crisis resulted in my daughter moving in with me in June 2016.
-We enjoy the antics of Kiko, my Siamese-mix cat.
-A life-long learner dedicated to growing spiritually, I enjoy participating in writing and spiritually-oriented groups.
+Marshall lives and writes in Centerville, a suburb of Dayton, Ohio.
+Her daughter’s health crisis resulted in a need to move in with her mother in June 2016.
+Together, they enjoy the antics of Kiko, her Siamese-mix cat and watching biographical movies and documentaries.
+A life-long learner dedicated to growing spiritually, Marshall enjoys participating in writing and spiritually-oriented groups.